Chaos Control

-What inspired me?
+What inspired this painting?

-A rock at Kimmeridge Bay
+A colourful boulder at Kimmeridge Bay.

 Every Jurassic coast beach is inspiring, but Kimmeridge Bay raises the bar.
-To the east the boulders are piled high, a treasure trove of rich colours and eroded patterns.
-Westward lies steep cliffs, banded with jagged rocks, which soar above flat slabs of fossil-encrusted shale and sandstone.
+To the east the boulders are piled high, a treasure trove of rich tawny colours and eroded patterns.

 The concept was born: a balance of flamboyance and structure.